esynr3z/corsair/docs/workflow.rst

       -t file[,WriterClassName], --template file[,WriterClassName]
                             write CSR map template to file

-Custom workflow
+Import (Python)
 ===============

-Corsair can be imported to your module to enable creation of a custom workflow.
+Corsair can be imported to your Python module to enable creation of a custom workflow.

 ::